Connor Thomas: Milwaukee Brewers

 On December 11, 2024, the Milwaukee Brewers selected Thomas in the Rule 5 draft.
 On March 22, 2025, the Brewers announced that Thomas had made the team's Opening Day roster.
 He made two appearances for Milwaukee before being placed on the injured list with left elbow arthritis on April 8.
 Thomas was transferred to the 60-day injured list on May 18.
 On July 1, it was announced that Thomas would require surgery to remove loose bodies from his elbow, with Tommy John surgery remaining as a possibility.
 Thomas was outrighted off the 40-man roster on October 24 and chose to become a free agent rather than accept an assignment to the minor leagues.

 Atlanta Braves

 On November 6, 2025, Thomas signed a minor league contract with the Atlanta Braves.
+He made 15 appearances split between the High-A Rome Emperors and Triple-A Gwinnett Stripers, accumulating a 2–0 record and 1.54 ERA with 29 strikeouts and one save over 35 innings of work.
+On July 7, 2026, the Braves selected Thomas' contract, adding him to their active roster.
+In two appearances for Atlanta, he struggled to a 21.32 ERA with four strikeouts over 6 1/3 innings pitched.

+Kansas City Royals

+On July 30, 2026, Thomas was claimed off waivers by the Athletics.
+He was designated for assignment by the Athletics on August 1.
+On August 4, Thomas was claimed off waivers by the Kansas City Royals.

+Personal life

+Thomas married his wife Brett Thomas in 2019, and they have two daughters.